 The School Vision and Ethos for PSHE

 With the ethos of our school rooted in the United Nations Convention of the Rights of the Child (UNCRC), we are passionate about teaching PSHE (Personal, Social, Health Education).
-Our integrated curriculum promotes PSHE across a wide range of subjects and helps to ensure that PSHE lessons are not ‘on offs’ but link with the other learning for the children, making them more meaningful.
+Our integrated curriculum promotes PSHE across a wide range of subjects and helps to ensure that PSHE lessons link with the children's other learning, making them more meaningful.

 What do we focus on?
-Through our PSHE programme, we focus on:
+Through our PSHE programme, which is supported by the 'Growing up with Yasmine and Tom' programme, we focus on:

 - Drug Education - Again, this is taught annually.
 In year 3, we explore the fact that all medicines are drugs but not drugs are medicines; in year 4, we explore peer pressure; in year 5, the focus is on drug education; in year 6, there is a topic which looks at the harmful effects of smoking;

-- Health - In year 5, there is a superhero project which allows the opportunity to explore our physical health.
-In year 3, the food project allows the children to learn about food groups.
+- Health - In year 5, there is a superhero project, which allows the opportunity to explore our physical health;

-- Wellbeing - Our annual wellbeing review provides us with the opportunity to review our wellbeing policy and to revisit our school definition of and approaches to supporting with bullying.
-Through the projects, the children explore bullying as a theme, often using literature to support them, e.g. 'How to be cook in Junior school', which is shared in year 3.
-Recently, as a school, we have begun to develop a Thrive approach, which also helps to support the wellbeing of our young people;
+- Wellbeing - Our annual wellbeing review provides us with the opportunity to review our wellbeing policy, and to revisit our school definition of and approaches to supporting with bullying.
+Through the projects, the children explore bullying as a theme, often using literature to support them.
+As a school, we have a Thrive approach, which also helps to support the wellbeing of our young people;

 Other aspects of PSHE would also be implemented through our projects, e.g. e-safety; water, fire and road safety.